-In recognition of the urgent need for greater access to healthcare in our community, the planning for the South Niagara Project continues to move forward.
+In recognition of the urgent need for greater access to healthcare in our community, the planning for the South Niagara Site continues to move forward.

 Our vision includes redefining the healthcare model in Niagara – moving from the current hospital-centric model in which the hospital is the core healthcare resource in each community, to transition to a model in which hospital services support frontline and community-based care providers.
 A model that shifts resources to the community where they’ll have the biggest impact for patients.